Georgian Orthodox Church: Territorial expansion and birth of a national church

-At the beginnings of the church history, what is now Georgia was not unified yet politically, and would not be until the beginnings of the 11th century.
-The western half of the country, mostly constituted of the kingdom of Lazica, or Egrisi, was under much stronger influence of the Byzantine Empire than eastern Iberia, where Byzantine, Armenian and Persian influences coexisted.
+At the beginning of the church’s history, what is now Georgia was not yet politically unified, and would not be until the beginning of the 11th century.
+The western half of the country, mostly constituted by the kingdom of Lazica, or Egrisi, was under much stronger influence from the Byzantine Empire than eastern Iberia, where Byzantine, Armenian, and Persian influences coexisted.
 Such division was reflected in major differences in the development of Christianity.

 In the east, from the conversion of Mirian, the church developed under the protection of the kings of Iberia, or Kartli.
 A major factor in the development of the church in Iberia was the introduction of the Georgian alphabet.
 The impulse for a script adapted to the language of the local people stemmed from efforts to evangelize the population.
 A similar dynamic led to the creation of the Armenian alphabet.
-The exact origin of the script is still debated, but must have happened in the second half of the 4th century or the early 5th century.
-The introduction of monasticism, and its tremendous development, in Iberia in the 6th century encouraged both foreign cultural inputs and the development of local written works.
+The exact origin of the script is still debated, but it must have emerged in the second half of the 4th century or the early 5th century.

+The introduction of monasticism and its tremendous development in Iberia in the 6th century encouraged both foreign cultural influences and the development of local written works.
 From that moment, together with translations of the Bible, ecclesiastical literature in Georgian was produced in Iberia, most prominently biographies of saints, such as the "Martyrdom of the Holy Queen Shushanik" and the "Martyrdom of Saint Abo".
-Many of the saints from the first centuries of the church were not ethnic Georgians (Shushanik was an Armenian princess, Abo an Arab), showing that the church had not yet acquired a strictly national character.
+Many of the saints from the first centuries of the church were not ethnic Georgians (Shushanik was an Armenian princess, and Abo an Arab), showing that the church had not yet acquired a strictly national character.